jeffheaton/encog-java-core/README.md

 Encog Machine Learning Framework
 --------------------------------

+Encog is a pure-Java/C# machine learning framework that I created back in 2008 to support genetic programming, NEAT/HyperNEAT, and other neural network technologies.
+Originally, Encog was created to support research for my master’s degree and early books.
+The neural network aspects of Encog proved popular, and Encog was used by a number of people and is cited by [952 academic papers in Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C26&q=encog&btnG=).
+I created Encog at a time when there were not so many well developed frameworks, such as [TensorFlow](https://medium.com/tensorflow/standardizing-on-keras-guidance-on-high-level-apis-in-tensorflow-2-0-bad2b04c819a), [Keras](https://keras.io/), [DeepLearning4J](https://deeplearning4j.org/), and many others (these are the frameworks I work with the most these days for neural networks).

+Encog continues to be developed (and bugs fixed) for the types of models not covered by the large frameworks and to provide a pure non-GPU Java/C# implementation of several classic neural networks.
+Because it is pure Java, the source code for Encog can be much simpler to adapt for cases where you want to implement the neural network yourself from scratch.
+Some of the less mainstream technologies supported by Encog include [NEAT](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies), [HyperNEAT](https://en.wikipedia.org/wiki/HyperNEAT), and [Genetic Programming](https://en.wikipedia.org/wiki/Genetic_programming).
+Encog has minimal support for computer vision.
+Computer vision is a fascinating topic, but just has never been a research interest of mine.

-Encog is an advanced machine learning framework that supports a variety of advanced algorithms, as well as support classes to normalize and process data.
-Machine learning algorithms such as Support Vector Machines, Artificial Neural Networks, Bayesian Networks, Hidden Markov Models, Genetic Programming and Genetic Algorithms are supported.
+Encog supports a variety of advanced algorithms, as well as support classes to normalize and process data.
+Machine learning algorithms such as Support Vector Machines, Neural Networks, Bayesian Networks, Hidden Markov Models, Genetic Programming and Genetic Algorithms are supported.
 Most Encog training algorithms are multi-threaded and scale well to multicore hardware.

-A GUI based workbench is also provided to help model and train machine learning algorithms.
-Encog has been in active development since 2008.
+Encog continues to be developed, and is used in my own research, for areas that I need Java and are not covered by Keras.
+However, for larger-scale cutting edge work, where I do not need to implement the technology from scratch, I make use of Keras/TensorFlow for my own work.

 For more information: [Encog Website](http://www.encog.org)